benjacobs101/operations/Health & Safety/README.md

 Warning signs to be placed next to specific machines including:

 Band Saw		- To be completed
-Bench Grinder		- Ready to print
+Bench Grinder		- On display in space
 Hand Tools		- To be completed
-Metalworking Lathe	- To be completed
+Metalworking Lathe	- On display in space
-Mitre Saw		- To be completed
+Mitre Saw		- On display in space
-Pillar Drill		- To be completed
+Pillar Drill		- On display in space
 Portable Power Tools	- To be completed
 Wood Lathe		- To be completed
-3D printers		- Ready to print
+3D printers		- On display in space

 Risk Assessments